dprgarner/gomoku/README.md

 > docker-compose up
 ```

-In development mode, the client starts on port 1234, the hot-reloading websocket runs on port 4321, the server starts on port 8000, and the database starts on port 5432.
+In development mode, the client starts on port 1234, the server starts on port 8000, and the database starts on port 5432.

 ## Production